 # get training accuracy x, y = Variable(torch.from_numpy(preproc(train_x))), Variable(torch.from_numpy(train_y), requires_grad=False) pred = model(x) final_pred = np.argmax(pred.data.numpy(), axis=1) accuracy_score(train_y, final_pred)

 # get validation accuracy x, y = Variable(torch.from_numpy(preproc(val_x))), Variable(torch.from_numpy(val_y), requires_grad=False) pred = model(x) final_pred = np.argmax(pred.data.numpy(), axis=1) accuracy_score(val_y, final_pred)

 whereas, the validation score is:

 This is a pretty impressive score especially when we have trained a very simple neural network for just five epochs!

-I hope this article gave you a glimpse of how PyTorch can change the perspective of building deep learning models.
+I hope this article gave you a glimpse of how the PyTorch framework can change the perspective of building deep learning models.
 In this article, we have just scratched the surface.
 To delve deeper, you can read the documentation and tutorials on the official PyTorch page itself.